-Aspect Detail ArchiMate Toolbox Pages For each of the Business, Application and Technology diagram types, the Toolbox pages show separate categories of elements - Information, Behavior and Structure - which provides clear differentiation between elements in different layers; for example, Business Service, Application Service and Infrastructure Service.
+example, Business Service, Application Service and Infrastructure Service.

 Similarly, there are separate connector pages - Structural, Dynamic, and Other - although the connectors have parallels with standard UML connectors.

-The ArchiMate integration provides two further diagram types: • Motivation • For modeling stakeholders, drivers for change, business goals, principles and requirements • Contains additional elements - Stakeholder, Driver, Assessment, Goal, Requirement, Constraint and Principle • Contains an additional relationship
+The ArchiMate integration provides two further diagram types:

+- Motivation - For modeling stakeholders, drivers for change, business goals, principles and requirements - Contains additional elements -Stakeholder, Driver, Assessment, Goal, Requirement, Constraint and Principle - Contains an additional relationship Influence - Implementation and Migration - Supports project portfolio management, gap analysis, and transition and migration planning - Contains additional elements -Work Package, Deliverable, Plateau and Gap

-- Influence Implementation and Migration Supports project portfolio management, gap analysis, and transition and migration planning Contains additional elements - Work Package, Deliverable, Plateau and Gap You can modify the appearance of elements by toggling the 'Advanced Use Rectangle Notation' context menu option on the element in a diagram.
-For Artifact, Process, Function, Interaction, Service, Event, Actor, Role, Collaboration, Interface, Component, Node and Device elements: Select 'Use Rectangle Notation' to show a rectangle with a decoration in the top corner Deselect 'Use Rectangle Notation' to show the iconic representation of the element Because there is a large range of ArchiMate elements, using the Quick Linker arrow is very helpful in guiding you in selecting appropriate source and target elements and relationship types to model your enterprise architecture.
+You can modify the appearance of elements by toggling the 'Advanced | Use Rectangle Notation' context menu option on the element in a diagram.

+- For Artifact, Process, Function, Interaction, Service, Event, Actor, Role, Collaboration, Interface, Component, Node and Device elements: - Select 'Use Rectangle Notation' to show a rectangle with a decoration in the top corner - Deselect 'Use Rectangle Notation' to show the iconic representation of the element

-ArchiMate in Enterprise Architect Developing ArchiMate diagrams is fast and simple using the ArchiMate MDG Technology.
-The ArchiMate facilities are provided in the form of: Several ArchiMate diagram types, accessed through the 'New Diagram' dialog A comprehensive set of ArchiMate pages in the Toolbox, for each diagram Pages in the Toolbox, for each diagram type ArchiMate element and relationship entries in the 'Toolbox Shortcut' menu and Quick Linker Enterprise Architect currently supports integration with releases of ArchiMate up to and including ArchiMate 3.
-Generate Model Exchange File You can export any model created using the built-in MDG Technology for ArchiMate 2 or Archimate 3 in Model Exchange File Format.
-Import Model Exchange File If you have a valid ArchiMate 2 or Archimate 3 Model Exchange File, you can import it into an Enterprise Architect project as a UML model.
+ArchiMate in Enterprise Architect

+Developing ArchiMate diagrams is fast and simple using the ArchiMate MDG Technology.
+The ArchiMate facilities are provided in the form of:

+- Several ArchiMate diagram types, accessed through the 'New Diagram' dialog - A comprehensive set of ArchiMate pages in the Toolbox, for each diagram type - ArchiMate element and relationship entries in the 'Toolbox Shortcut' menu and Quick Linker

+Enterprise Architect currently supports integration with releases of ArchiMate up to and including ArchiMate 3.